kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - After the initial cutscene, turn on Solo Mode and leave Kreia at the door.
 - Loot the rubble near the crossroads in front of you for the Atmospheric Sensors.
 - Stim and buff up, then take the left path and the first left to fight the mercenaries and free Vrook (1 spam)
-- After killing the mercenaries and talking to Vrook (1 spam again), exit with Kreia.
+- After killing the mercenaries and talking to Vrook (1 spam again), exit with Kreia. (+2 Alignment Points)

 - Azkul talks to you: 1,2,1,4
 - Go back to Saedhe and turn in the quest for 3000 credits (1 spam)